-Global spending on IT security is expected to rise to over $1 trillion by 2025.
+Global spending on IT security is expected to rise to over $1 trillion (about $3,100 per person in the US) by 2025.
 This expenditure is due to the costs incurred by organizations to put in essential procedures to secure their data and systems from cyber-attackers.
 As remote working and an increased trust in cloud services grow in the present world, many businesses have created vast volumes of data online, making them vulnerable to ever-increasing security threats and it is important to know how to protect your data from ransomware and phishing attacks.

 But you may ask, what is a cyber-attack?